Azure-Samples/cognitive-services-speech-sdk/README.md

 ---
-topic: sample
+page_type: sample
 languages:
 - cpp
 - csharp
 - java
 - javascript
 - nodejs
 - objc
 - python
 name: Speech SDK Samples
-description: |
-  Learn how to use the Microsoft Cognitive Services Speech SDK to add speech-enabled features to your applications.
+description: "Learn how to use the Microsoft Cognitive Services Speech SDK to add speech-enabled features to your applications."
 products:
+- azure
 - azure-cognitive-services
 ---

 # Sample Repository for the Microsoft Cognitive Services Speech SDK